O-Log-N/Hare-IDL/STYLE-GUIDE.md

 5. non-constant global data SHOULD NOT be used unless absolutely necessary
 6. non-constant static data **MUST NOT** be used
 7. const modifier SHOULD be used wherever applicable
+    - const primitive types and const iterators SHOULD be passed by value, not by reference
 8. On asserting: **MUST NOT** use assert(), **MUST** use HAREASSERT()/HAREASSERTM() instead
     - asserts are STRONGLY encouraged
 9. There **MUST NOT** be garbage in the program.
 All variables of primitive types **MUST** be initialized, including member variables.
 See I.4.11 about the proper way of initializing member variables.
 10. We ARE using a concept of "discriminated unions".
 However, at the moment we DON'T care much about memory usage (nor about potential for field misuses), so we're using the following simple form (NB: we MAY change this form in the future if it becomes necessary):